aknutas/nails/README.md

 ----
 For now the project verifiedly works on R version 3.3.3 and RStudio 1.0.136.

-You need the following R packages (tested 13.3.2017): splitstackshape, reshape, plyr, stringr, tm, SnowballC, lda, LDAvis, igraph
+You need the following R packages (tested 13.3.2017): splitstackshape, reshape, plyr, stringr, tm, SnowballC, lda, LDAvis, igraph, ggplot2 (also "knitr" separately installed if not using RStudio)

-For the LDA topicmodeling you need the following packages: stm, tm, topicmodels, dplyr, stringi
+For the LDA topic modeling feature you need the following packages: stm, tm, topicmodels, dplyr, stringi

 We are open source and free software
 ----